GuillaumeMougeot/biom3d/README.md

 * Community users, who are interested in using the basic features of Biom3d: GUI, predictions with ready-to-use models or basic training.
 * Deep-learning developers, who are insterested in more advanced features: module parameters set-up, Biom3d new modules writing, Biom3d core-code editing etc.

-In the following documentation, we marked the advanced features with :rocket:.
+In the following documentation, we marked the advanced features with :rocket: symbol.

+For Windows user, the paths are here written in "linux-like format".
+You will have to change '/' symbols to '\' symbols in the command lines.

-## Installation
+## :hammer: Installation

 Requirements:
 * A NVidia GPUs (at least a Geforce GTX 1080)